JTrent1044/pmd-sprite-repo-attributer/readme.md

 ```

 Double-click the file `main.py` to run it, or enter the command `py .\main.py` in a terminal window opened to the folder holding the program.
-Wait for it to complete.
+Wait for it to complete and for the terminal window to close on its own.
+Do not close the terminal window yourself.
 Afterwards, fully-qualified attributions for each portrait and sprite of the Pokémon you listed will be in the file `output.txt` in the folder holding the program.

 ## Troubleshooting:
 This hasn't been exhastively tested, and I wrote it over something like 8 hours while mildly sleep deprived.
 It might break.